 Landscape photography is a common genre that amateur and professional photographers get into.
 With practice, hard work, and patience you can capture stunning landscape photos that will look great in your portfolio.
 Follow these 13 landscape photography tips and you will be on your way.

-This landscape photography tips article and images are subject to copyright.
-Words and photos by Kav Dadfar.
+This landscape photography tips article is subject to copyright.
+Words and photos by Kav Dadfar (That Wild Idea) or otherwise recognized.
 Copying or reposting of photos or article elsewhere is strictly forbidden.
-Please contact us if you would like to use this feature on your website.